Board of Directors

 Valerie Martin, Platteville

 Valerie Martin is the Business and Information Technology teacher at Cassville High School.
+She was a member of both Noël's Handbell Choir and Chorus when she was a student at Cassville High School.
 With the assistance of Noël and her Desktop Publishing students, she supervises the production of the annual Thursday's Child newsletter.
 Valerie lives in SW WI with her husband, David, and two children, Eli and Ivy.
 She enjoys spending time with her family and friends and playing volleyball.

 Kay Schmitz, Mt.
 Hope